Business Mentoring – increasing self awareness.

 “The first step of change is to become aware of your own bull$h!t.” – A really smart, anonymous person

-You might be a very good bookkeeper, but if you’re running a bookkeeping business, it doesn’t matter how good a bookkeeper you are.
+You might be a very good bookkeeper, but if you’re running a bookkeeping business, it doesn't matter how good a bookkeeper you are.
 People run successful businesses all the time who have no clue about bookkeeping.
 Running a business and managing staff are different skills to bookkeeping.
-It doesn’t matter if you’re the best bookkeeper in the world if your staff are leaving, does it?
-When you’re self-aware, you start to realise that becoming successful is less about trying to prove that you’re the best bookkeeper in the world, and more about learning good business and management skills.
+It doesn't matter if you're the best bookkeeper in the world if your staff are leaving, does it?
+When you’re self-aware, you start to realise that becoming successful is less about trying to prove that you're the best bookkeeper in the world, and more about learning good business and management skills.
 You start to realise that there are people that are smarter than you who could be a real asset to your business.
 And that’s when you start being more strategic and outsourcing to people who will help your business grow.
+Being a great technician when you are needing to be a great manager won't help.
+Getting business mentoring will help you to see areas that you've missed, and areas that you haven't missed, but not doing as well as you could be.

 So, where do you begin?
 Well, don’t go out and hire a super expensive staff member or contractor right after reading this article… it’s a process, remember!
 Just start by working on yourself and practising some self-awareness.
 Ask yourself these questions and try to think about your answers: